PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-ThreadJob-Operator.md

 configured to support parallel processing (as described in the RFC behind [PR 123](link)), where common parameters can be augmented to support passing in a specific runspace or a runspace pool.

+### Using `&~` instead of `~&` for the operator

+I had originally considered using `&~` for the operator for this, but ultimately decided to flip it around.
+This decision was made in consideration for the [RFC in PR 193](https://github.com/PowerShell/PowerShell-RFC/pull/193), which proposes additional background operators that control how job data is displayed in a PowerShell terminal.
+If that RFC gets traction, it would be better for both `&` and `~&` to have an equivalent where the `!` follows the ampersand in both operators for consistency.
+That is why the operator that is proposed for thread jobs has the `~` placed in front of the `&`.

+### Breaking changes

+If there is a script today that uses the `&` background operator after a command whose name finishes with a `~` or that ends with a `~` argument with no spaces between the two, this change will break that command.
+I believe this is very, very low risk, but wanted to call it out so that we're aware of the potential for a breaking change.